AI Audit Logging for LLMs: What You Should Track

 Scale and Multi-Provider Complexity

 Traditional logging frameworks built for single-stack applications cannot track this distributed, multi-modal environment.
+Trussed unifies audit logging across every model and provider in use, so visibility does not fragment as the stack grows.

 The Accountability Gap

 Without logs that capture model version, retrieval context, policy evaluation, and decision chain, organizations cannot reconstruct incidents or demonstrate governance to regulators.
+Trussed captures each of these dimensions by default at the proxy layer.

 The Core Categories of What to Track in LLM Audit Logs

 Effective LLM audit logging covers five distinct categories.
 Each serves a different governance function.
 Skipping any one creates a specific blind spot.
+Trussed enforces capture across all five categories automatically.

 Five core LLM audit log categories and their governance functions